 Carb-Loading Incorrectly.
 In this scenario let’s say you know you’re supposed to eat more carbs, so you load up on pasta, french fries, toast, pizza and other starchy foods.
 You will have more glycogen in your liver and muscles – somewhere between the numbers above and the numbers below, however because you ate more carbs but didn’t lower the amounts of fat and proteins you were taking in, you’ve actually ended up eating more calories overall in the past few days.
 Therefore you arrive at the start line feeling heavy and bloated.
 You may or may not have a good race.

 Carb-Loading Correctly.
 Finally, let’s say you do everything right to the letter.
 You eat 7-10 grams of carb per kg of your body weight for 3 days OR you eat 10 grams carb per kg bodyweight for one day.
 You rest up the day before, kick the legs up and watch a movie, and relax.
 You’d have about enough glycogen in your liver to last you as long as 2 hours and 40 minutes; and enough in your muscles to last you as long as 3 to 4 hours.
+If your race is longer than 2.5 hours, you’ll still need to fuel on the run (to top up blood glucose and supplement the depleted liver glycogen).
+But you’ll have enough muscle glycogen to keep you going long past the usual 1.5-2 hours.

 You can see now why you might want to get this carb-loading thing right.
 Here are the steps to follow to do so: